joinpursuit/Pursuit-Core-Web-Loading-Data-from-Online-Assignment-Solution/README.md

 Each time the 'get Pokemon' button is clicked, two new Pokemon should be displayed, and the old two Pokemon from the should no longer be displayed.

 Each time your user clicks the 'battle' button, one of your two pokemon should be randomly selected as the winner.
-Append to the `battleHistory` div class an `h5` tag containing the text
+Add a description of the fight to the `battleHistory` section at the bottom.
-'{$winningPokemonName} defeated {$losingPokemonName}'.
-See picture for an example.

 ## Endpoints